mpirotaiswilton-IW/Info-Fetcher-Microservice/README.md

     * `kong-db`: where a Postgres database is containerized and used by the Kong gateway
     * `kong-migration`: where a temporary Kong API Gateway runs the `kong migrations bootstrap` command to initialize the `kong-gateway` container
     * `pgadmin`: where a pgAdmin container is used to access both Postgres databases we have containerized.
-    * `service-init`: where a shell script runs to set up our `kong-gateway` container with all the services and routes needed to access our microservice.
+    * `service-init`: where a python script runs to set up our `kong-gateway` container with all the services and routes needed to access our microservice.

 4. The microservice is now running, ready for use and is connected to the Kong API Gateway.